w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ### Overview

-Once the parablock is considered available and part of the parachain, is still "pending approval".
-At this stage the parablock is tentatively included in the parachain, although more confirmation is necessary.
-In fact, the validators assigned to the parachain (i.e. the parachain validators) are sampled from a validator set which is assumed to be 1/3 dishonest in the worst-case scenario.
+Once the parablock is considered available and part of the parachain, it is still "pending approval".
+At this stage, the parablock is tentatively included in the parachain, although more confirmation is necessary.
+The validators assigned to the parachain (i.e. the parachain validators) are sampled from a validator set assumed to be 1/3 dishonest in the worst-case scenario.
 In this case, it is likely that the majority of the random para-validators sampled for a specific parachain are dishonest and can back a candidate wrongly.
-To address this, the **Approval Process** allows detecting misbehavior after-the-fact without allocating more para-validators, which would ultimately reduce the system's throughput.
-As a parablock can accept children blocks after being considered available, failure to pass the approval process will invalidate the parablock as well as its descendants (children blocks).
+To address this, the **Approval Process** allows detecting misbehavior after the fact without allocating more para-validators, which would ultimately reduce the system's throughput.
+As a parablock can accept children blocks after being considered available, failure to pass the approval process will invalidate the parablock and its descendants (children blocks).
 Only the validators who backed the block in question will be slashed, not those who backed the descendants.

 The approval pipeline can be divided into the following steps:

-1. Parablocks that have been included by the Inclusion Pipeline are pending approval for a time window known as the **secondary checking window**.
+1. Parablocks included by the Inclusion Pipeline are pending approval for a time window known as the **secondary checking window**.
 2. During the secondary checking window, validators (secondary checkers) randomly self-select based on a [VRF](./learn-randomness.md/#vrf) lottery to perform secondary checks on each of the parablock.
 3. Secondary checkers acquire the parablock with PoV (erasure codings are necessary to reconstruct PoV) and re-run the validation function.
-4. Secondary checkers gossip the results of their checks.
-Contradictory results lead to escalation in which all validators are required to check the block.
+4. Secondary checkers gossip about the results of their checks.
+Contradictory results lead to an escalation in which all validators must check the block.
 The validators on the losing side will be slashed.
 5. At the end of the process the parablock is either approved or rejected.

-The figure below shows the path of a parachain block when it exits the Inclusion Pipeline and it enters the Approval Process.
+The figure below shows the path of a parachain block when it exits the Inclusion Pipeline, and enters the Approval Process.
 The parablock becomes accepted when it is backed, available and **undisputed**.
-Thr parablock is checked a second time by a subset of validators (V5, V6 and V7), and if there are no contradictory results the block is approved and gossiped to other relay chain validators.
-Note the parablock after secondary checks is shown as a square with white background a yellow border enclosing a "P", and three white ticks (one for each secondary check).
-Approved para-blocks are shown as yellow squares that become grey in color.
+The parablock is checked a second time by a subset of validators (V5, V6 and V7), and if there are no contradictory results the block is approved and gossiped to other relay chain validators.
+Note the parablock after secondary checks is shown as a square with a white background a yellow border enclosing a "P", and three white ticks (one for each secondary check).
+Approved para-blocks are shown as yellow squares that become grey.

 ![parachain-approval-process](../assets/parachain-approval-process.png)